 Sometimes all it takes to thicken up is a few hours in the fridge.
 Try shaking it and then storing in the fridge and that can sometimes get it even thicker.
 Just keep in mind that the agitation of shaking up the kefir can cause quick separation or faster fridge fermenting.
 But if the kefir is already greatly separated, a good shake can help things out.

 4. Ferment on the cooler side

-People who have done kefir for years will generally say that they notice that their kefir is naturally thicker in the colder months and thinner in the winter.
+People who have done kefir for years will generally say that they notice that their kefir is naturally thicker in the colder months and thinner in the summer.
 This is due to activity of the bacteria and yeast.
 Slow cool ferments tend to favor a more bacteria rich ferment which will result in a thicker ferment.
 Summer ferments tend to be fast, thin and yeasty.
 Still can be delicious, but not usually thick.
 Ideal temperature is low 70's.
 Anything lower and it may not ferment right and anything warmer and it tends to be more yeasty and thinner.

 5. Ferment exclusively in the fridge

 Typically fermenting right out of the fridge will give your kefir a thicker and richer consistency.
 It typically takes about a week per batch.
 Just keep in mind that it changes the flavor and balance of the grains a little bit.
 Some people prefer it as it tends to be more bacteria rich, but it loses it a bit of that multi-dimensional flavor that room temperature ferments tend to do.
 Also long term fridge fermentation can sometimes stop grain growth (sometimes forever).